 What We Do:

 Distribute the Body of Christ to persons who are homebound, hospitalized or in nursing homes/assisted living facilities who wish to receive it.
 Visits may include praying, reading the Word, delivering a brief reflection, distributing prayer cards and devotionals, and providing a church bulletin or other publication.

-If you have a medial issue or cannot come to Mass routinely--even for a few weeks, call the Parish Office or Deacon John Teague to request communion at home or in a nursing home/assisted living facility.
+If you have a medial issue or cannot come to Mass routinely--even for a few weeks, call the Parish Office to request communion at home or in a nursing home/assisted living facility.